 Now, the exciting part – the bees go in!
 First, the bees are sprayed down well with sugar water so they can’t fly away and will fall into the hive.
 Then, a softball size clump of bees is added around the queen, and the rest are added in the opening between the removed frames.

 The removed frames are carefully (so as not to crush any bees) added:

 And finally the inner cover goes on, followed by the top feeder (the top feeder holds sugar water to feed the bees as they get established) and outer cover.
-The whole process was repeated for all four hives; and now we wait to see if the workers accept their queens and the hives are off to a good start.
+The whole process gets repeated for each bee package; and now we wait to see if the workers accept their queens and the hives are off to a good start.

 After all the honey bees are in, then it’s time to wait a few days before Inspecting the Hive After Installing A Queen.